MiguelFranken/melodii/Documentation/API.md

 Arguments:
 ```
 [
-    { i,duration },  // Expects the duration of the snare note as string
+    { s,duration },  // Expects the duration of the snare note as string
-    { i,velocity },  // Expects the velocity of the snare note as float
+    { f,velocity },  // Expects the velocity of the snare note as float
 ]
 ```

 </p></details></td>
 </tr>
 <tr style="vertical-align:top;">
-<td>Play Snare</td>
+<td>Play Kick</td>
 <td>Plays the basedrum (kick) from the kick sampler</td>
 <td><details><p>